Gramnaster/commerce-app-db/README.md

 - **Deposit**: User adds funds to their account
 - **Withdraw**: User removes funds from their account (manual or automatic payment)
 - **Purchase**: Order completion record (automatically creates TWO receipts: one withdraw for payment, one purchase for order record)
+- **Donation**: Automatic 8% donation to social program (created when order includes `social_program_id`, does not affect user balance)

 **Key Features:**
 - Balance tracking (before/after each transaction)
 - Complete order details for purchases (items, delivery address, products)
+- Automatic donation tracking for social programs (8% of order total)
 - User filtering (users see only their own, admins see all)
 - Admin management capabilities (view all, filter, delete)